Alumni spotlight: Rachel Doepker

 Assistant Product Manager, Ernst & Young LLP

-While at SI, Rachel participated in two internships, one in collection development at the U-M Hatcher Graduate Library and the other at the University of Michigan Depression Center's resource center.
+While at UMSI, Rachel participated in two internships, one in collection development at the U-M Hatcher Graduate Library and the other at the University of Michigan Depression Center's resource center.
 She was the vice president of the American Library Association student chapter as well as a member of the Alternative Spring Break (ASB) fundraising committee.
 In 2009, Rachel joined 50 other MSI students for her ASB volunteer experience in Washington, D.C.

 "Both internships were largely supervised from afar, which helped me learn how to manage my own time, and helped me learn how to come up with my own project ideas," says Rachel.
 "You've heard it a dozen times, but it really is true: creativity and innovation are highly valued skills."

 In her current role at Ernst & Young (EY), Rachel is managing the intranet search engine used by the majority of EY employees, approximately 167,000 people worldwide.
 "I work on findability, search engine optimization, relevancy, usability and user feedback," Rachel says.